 Did you know?

 According to the Physical Activity Guidelines for Americans, the recommended amount of moderate intensity physical activity for adults is at least 150 minutes (2 hours and 30 minutes) to 300 minutes (5 hours) per week.
 This recommendation is based on new evidence that shows a strong relationship between increased sedentary behavior and increased heart disease, high blood pressure, and all-cause mortality.
 Researchers also found that the more physically active people are, the better their mental health status.
+KPAP courses are designed to meet this weekly activity recommendation!

 Contact the director

-• Profile Picture of Jack V Sears
+• Profile Picture of Jack Sears

-Jack V Sears
+Jack Sears

-• College of Public Health
+• Barnett College of Public Health

 • Health and Rehabilitation Sciences